BLOKBUSTR/SunRotationTest/README.md

 # SunRotationTest
 Redot experiment with a daytime cycle that changes the sun height and day length between seasons.
+Made as an example for someone on Discord.